-Drug testing continues to be critical to keeping workplaces safe and holding employees accountable, but post-hire testing using the HOUND® MARIJUANA BREATHALYZER opens the door to more candidates and allows employees to use cannabis responsibly during their personal time if they wish.
+Drug testing continues to be critical to keeping workplaces safe and holding employees accountable, but post-hire testing using the HOUND® CANNABIS BREATHALYZER opens the door to more candidates and allows employees to use cannabis responsibly during their personal time if they wish.

 Q: Are employees really using cannabis at the workplace?

-A: According to a recent report by Quest Diagnostics, cannabis positivity increased 16.1% in urine tests and 35.2% in oral fluid tests between 2019 and 2020 in the general U.S. workforce.
-While neither of these numbers correlate directly with use on the job because of the extended windows of detection associated with those tests, the data does indicate an overall increase in cannabis use among workers.
-Coupling the Quest survey results with the results of a 2019 survey by a Pacific Northwest-based communications company that found that 1 in 4 cannabis users admitted to getting high at work, employers can reasonably anticipate increased positivity rates.
+A: According to a recent report by Quest Diagnostics, cannabis positivity increased 16.1% in urine tests and 35.2% in oral fluid tests between 2019 and 2020 in the general U.S. workforce.2 While neither of these numbers correlate directly with use on the job because of the extended windows of detection associated with those tests, the data does indicate an overall increase in cannabis use among workers.
+Coupling the Quest survey results with the results of a 2019 survey by a Pacific Northwest-based communications company that found that 1 in 4 cannabis users admitted to getting high at work,3 employers can reasonably anticipate increased positivity rates.

 In addition to surveys, my colleagues and I hear stories regularly about employers who worry about their employees’ safety.
 Managers often see and hear things and know from conversations with employees that acceptance of legal cannabis use continues to increase.
 HR departments across the country are grappling with how to continue cannabis testing when they have so many open positions to fill.